MJ-NT/Glass-Darkly/README.md

 ### index.html

 This is the home page.
 It contains images, a couple of headings and a button directing users to the challenge page (and back to the game).
+Bootstrap's grid system is again used.

 ### layout.html